 Vrnda Software Technologies has a small centre in Peru with 11 staff

-TraQIQ, Quadratyx and Sophos Solutions have operations in Colombia
+TraQIQ and Quadratyx have operations in Colombia

 Indian start-ups in Start-Up Chile